To The Victoria Falls

 Elephant Hills Country Club

-The original Elephant Hills Country Club was opened in 1974, located a short distance upstream of the Falls on a site known as Dale’s Kopje.
-The development included a golf course designed by international golfer Gary Player and opened in 1975.
-The course was famed for its wildlife, hazards including elephants, hippos and ball stealing baboons, being described among golfers as ‘more like a wildlife reserve than a golf course’ and giving rise to some rather curious local rules.
+The Elephant Hills Country Club was opened in 1974, located a short distance upstream of the Falls on the site known as Dale’s Kopje.
+The development included a golf course designed by South African golfer Gary Player and opened in 1975.

-Among the locals, Charlie the crocodile was well known for leaving his water hazard home on the eighth hole to roam the fairways.
+The course became known among golfers as ‘more like a wildlife reserve than a golf course,’ famed for its wildlife hazards - including interruptions by elephant, hippopotami and ball-stealing baboons - and giving rise to some rather curious local rule variations.
+Charlie the crocodile was well known for leaving his water-hazard home on the eighth hole to roam the fairways.
 The club rules clarified that ‘a ball striking or deflected by a wild animal may be replayed from as near as possible to the spot from which the original ball was played.’